Symphony No. 6 (Mahler): Reinhold Kubik edition (2010)

+Herta Blaukopf rebutted this position of either order alone being "the correct order" with reference to Mahler's actual compositional practices:

+'...in this question there is certainly no “correct” or “incorrect”, no “right” or “wrong” – at best there is only an “in the end”.
+Mahler’s symphonies were subjected to minor and major revisions and developments as many times as they were performed.
+We can, therefore, refer only to the last state of his thoughts on the matter.
+What must be considered is that which is revealed by historical documents and that which is revealed by the music itself.'

+Christian Riedel and Nick Pfefferkorn edition (2026)

+Breitkopf & Härtel published the most recent critical edition of the symphony in 2026, under the general editorship of Christian Rudolf Riedel and Nick Pfefferkorn.
+This edition utilises the revised order of the inner movements, Andante/Scherzo.
+Constantin Floros, in his preface to the 2026 edition, aligns with the 2010 Kubik edition in its emphasis on the historical documentation of the performances conducted by Mahler as justification for the publication with the revised inner movement order, without a specific statement of either order in the manner of Kubik as the sole "correct" option and with an acknowledgement of differences of opinion regarding the order of the inner movemments:

+'Despite the long-established and undisputed source situation, opinions still differ today about the "correct" order of the inner movements.'

 Discussion on availability of both options

 Referring to the 1919 Mengelberg telegram, de La Grange has questioned the notion of Alma simply expressing a personal view of the movement order, and reiterates the historical fact of the original movement order:

-"The fact that the initial order had the composer's stamp of approval for two whole years prior to the premiere argues for further performances in that form...
+The fact that the initial order had the composer's stamp of approval for two whole years prior to the premiere argues for further performances in that form...

-"It is far more likely ten years after Mahler's death and with a much clearer perspective on his life and career, Alma would have sought to be faithful to his artistic intentions.
-Thus, her telegram of 1919 still remains a strong argument today in favour of Mahler's original order...it is stretching the bounds of both language and reason to describe [Andante-Scherzo] as the "only correct" one.
-Mahler's Sixth Symphony, like many other compositions in the repertory, will always remain a "dual-version" work, but few of the others have attracted quite as much controversy."
+It is far more likely ten years after Mahler's death and with a much clearer perspective on his life and career, Alma would have sought to be faithful to his artistic intentions.
+Thus, her telegram of 1919 still remains a strong argument today in favour of Mahler's original order ... it is stretching the bounds of both language and reason to describe [Andante-Scherzo] as the "only correct" one.
+Mahler's Sixth Symphony, like many other compositions in the repertory, will always remain a "dual-version" work, but few of the others have attracted quite as much controversy.

 De La Grange has noted the justification of having both options available for conductors to choose: